gucik18/Snibbo/README.md

-# 🚀 Snibbo - Online Code Compiler
+# 👨‍💻 Snibbo

 Snibbo is a sleek and fast online code compiler supporting multiple languages for code execution.
-Whether you're learning to code, testing snippets — Snibbo makes compiling easier, faster, and more accessible.
+Whether you're learning to code, testing snippets — Snibbo makes compiling easier, faster, and more accessible. 🚀

 ---